Adrienne is a certified dog trainer, former veterinary assistant, and the author of "Brain Training for Dogs."

 Whether Rottweilers get along with other dogs is something prospective owners may wonder about.

-Even among puppies of the same litter, there may be lots of differences, so it all boils down to personality traits that can be partly inherited and partly learned—The so-called "nature/nurture debate."
+Even among puppies of the same litter, there may be a lot of differences, so it all boils down to personality traits that can be partly inherited and partly learned—The so-called "nature/nurture debate."

 Many Rottweilers get along with other dogs, so much so that many Rottweiler owners have raised them successfully in households with other dogs with no problems.
 However, as with everything "dog", there are never rules written in stone, so there can be many variances.